What are the responsibilities and job description for the Early Childhood Educator position at Achievement Centers?

 Description

-Position Overview: It is the responsibility of every employee to promote the mission and vision of ACCF, as they foster programs and activities that promote the academic, social, emotional and physical development of each child enrolled.
+All Achievement Centers for Children & Families (ACCF) employees are required to uphold the mission and vision of ACCF, and to foster an environment that promotes the academic, social, emotional and physical development of each child enrolled.

 Duties & Responsibilities